-TMUS and DISH Network will enter into an MNSA upon the closing of the Prepaid Business Sale, pursuant to which we will also receive network services from NTM for a period of seven years.
-As set forth in the MNSA, NTM will provide to us, among other things, (i) legacy network services for certain Boost Mobile, Virgin Mobile and Sprint prepaid end users on the Sprint network, (ii) NTM network services for certain end users that have been migrated to the NTM network or provisioned on the NTM network by or on behalf of us and (iii) infrastructure mobile network operator services to assist in the access and integration of our network.
+TMUS and DISH Network entered into an MNSA upon the Closing Date of the Prepaid Business Sale, pursuant to which we also receive network services from NTM for a period of seven years.
+As set forth in the MNSA, NTM provides to us, among other things, (i) legacy network services for Boost Mobile and certain other prepaid end users on the Sprint network, (ii) NTM network services for certain end users that have been migrated to the NTM network or provisioned on the NTM network by or on behalf of us and (iii) infrastructure mobile network operator services to assist in the access and integration of our network.

-Pursuant to the terms of the MNSA, we will face certain restrictions on making offerings that may combine the access to services provided under the MNSA with access to the facilities or services provided by certain third parties, subject to certain exceptions and carve-outs.
-We will have the right to offer differentiated pricing, products and features to our end users under our brands in conjunction with the services provided under the MNSA, subject to certain qualifications and restrictions.
+Pursuant to the terms of the MNSA, we face certain restrictions on making offerings that may combine the access to services provided under the MNSA with access to the facilities or services provided by certain third parties, subject to certain exceptions and carve-outs.
+We have the right to offer differentiated pricing, products and features to our end users under our brands in conjunction with the services provided under the MNSA, subject to certain qualifications and restrictions.
 We have certain restrictions on our ability to wholesale, sub-distribute or resell the services provided under the MNSA to third parties.
 During and after the term of the MNSA, NTM has agreed to certain restrictions with respect to the use of certain information in the targeting of customers.